 COMP AG

-Article 35f (> )
+Article 35f (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Right to be heard

 1. Before taking any decision to impose a fine and periodic penalty payment under Articles 35d and 35e, the Authority shall give the institution or entity subject to the request for information the opportunity to be heard.